onojaMatthew/youverify-test/README.md

 2. When step 1 is successful, you can then access the application following the Postman collection I have dropped in  the root folder.

-### Running the application outside docker container
+## Running the application outside docker container

-After the environment variables are properly set as show above, you can run each of the services as follows:
+After the environment variables are properly set as shown above, you can run each of the services as follows:

 ### NOTE: you must run all the services first before you can run the API-Gateway service as it depends on them.